xtreme-sameer-vohra/kubernetes-the-hard-way/docs/05-kubernetes-configuration-files.md

 # Generating Kubernetes Configuration Files for Authentication

-In this lab you will generate [Kubernetes configuration files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/), also known as kubeconfigs, which enable Kubernetes clients to locate and authenticate to the Kubernetes API Servers.
+In this lab you will generate [Kubernetes configuration files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/), also known as "kubeconfigs", which enable Kubernetes clients to locate and authenticate to the Kubernetes API Servers.

+Note: It is good practice to use file paths to certificates in kubeconfigs that will be used by the services.
+When certificates are updated, it is not necessary to regenerate the config files, as you would have to if the certificate data was embedded.
+Note also that the cert files don't exist in these paths yet - we will place them in later labs.

+User configs, like admin.kubeconfig will have the certificate info embedded within them.

 ## Client Authentication Configs